Soundium/Pi_hole_configuration/README.md

 ```
 Wait for the updates to complete.
 Reboot after the updates, so type **sudo reboot**.

-15. To be more secure and get automated updates, we will install unattended-upgrades.
+15. To be more secure and get automated updates, we will install:

+- unattended-upgrades
 ```
 sudo apt-get install unattended-upgrades sudo nano /etc/apt/apt.conf.d/50unattended-upgrades